K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Proposed Method

 \section{Proposed Method}

-This section presents the \ac{kvark} framework for sensorless external force estimation in robotic manipulators.
-Our approach first establishes data-driven models of joint residual torques by leveraging \ac{kmp} to learn both the mean and variance of residual dynamics from richly excited robotic trajectories.
-These probabilistic residual torque estimates serve as adaptive virtual measurements within an \ac{adkf}, which flexibly estimates external joint torques while accounting for unknown and time-varying process noise originating from various unmodeled sources.
+This section presents the \ac{kvark} framework for sensorless external force estimation in robotic manipulators. \ac{kvark} first establishes data-driven models of joint residual torques by leveraging \ac{kmp} to learn the mean and variance of residual dynamics from richly excited trajectories free of external disturbances such as payloads or external forces.
+These probabilistic estimates serve as adaptive virtual measurements within an \ac{adkf} that estimates external joint torques while accounting for unknown, time-varying process noise from unmodeled sources. \ac{kvark} is modular, with each component addressing a distinct limitation: residual-torque learning reduces systematic modeling bias, \ac{kmp} provides a probabilistic (uncertainty-aware) virtual measurement, and \ac{vb}-based process-noise adaptation improves robustness under contact transitions and time-varying disturbances.